 So what are the benefits of getting an annulment instead of a divorce?

 The primary benefit is property division.
-If the marriage is annulled, then there is no community property and each “spouse” keeps the property they would have received had the marriage never occurred.
+If the marriage is annulled, then there is no community property and each “spouse” keeps the property they would own if the marriage never occurred.

 In a divorce, any community property is subject to division.

-For some religions, there may also be a benefit to avoiding the stigma of a divorce.
+For some religions, there may be a benefit to avoiding the stigma of a divorce.